 Various logistic services are provided by the Lademannbogen Laboratory based on a cooperation agreement.
 However, the cooperation is not limited to logistics and administration but also includes professional collaboration with medical colleagues and scientists in clinical laboratory medicine, microbiology, molecular biology and human genetics.
 Genetic aspects of hereditary cancers are managed in collaboration with the Hamburg Specialist Laboratory for Molecular Genetic Diagnostics.
 Most of the remaining molecular pathology analyses requested by us are provided by Professor Barbara Dockhorn-Dworniczak and her colleagues at the Kempten-Allgäu Pathology Centre.
 The centre is equipped with the latest technology ensuring a high level of innovation and quality.
 These services primarily include DNA sequence analysis using next-generation sequencing with high sensitivity and multiplex PCR approaches for parallel examination of different target genes for individualised treatment as part of personalised medicine.

-The consultants of our department regularly receive external requests for second opinion on endocrine pathology, pathology of the salivary glands, vascular pathology and pathology of the gastrointestinal tract.
+The consultants of our department regularly receive external requests for second opinion on endocrine pathology, pathology of the salivary glands and pathology of the gastrointestinal tract.
 In the same way we also seek advice in complex differential diagnostic issues from external consulting partners or engage them as reference pathologists if, for example, the guidelines of the German Society for Digestive and Metabolic Disorders (DGVS) or the European Crohn’s and Colitis Organisation (ECCO) require an external opinion.

 List of reference centres and partners we are collaborating with: